aws-samples/amazon-sagemaker-codeserver/README.md

 In both cases we are going to leverage on the following install scripts:
 - SageMaker Studio: [install-codeserver](install-scripts/studio/install-codeserver.sh)
-- SageMaker Notebook Instances: [install-codeserver](install-scripts/notebook-instances/install-codeserver.sh) and [setup-codeserver](install-scripts/notebook-instances/setup-codeserver.sh) (install procedure is split in two sequential steps to better support lifecycle configurations - see next sections)
+- SageMaker Notebook Instances: [install-codeserver](install-scripts/notebook-instances/install-codeserver.sh) and [setup-codeserver](install-scripts/notebook-instances/setup-codeserver.sh) (install procedure is split in two sequential steps to better support lifecycle configurations - see next sections).

+The install procedure is based on the latest stable release of the solution as of today.

 ### Install with Lifecycle Configurations